brown9804/SAP-Overview/[notes]-SAP.md

 Try to test using automated processes.
 It will help to decrease the defects leaking past the application building phase.
 Consider TSP.

 <h2 align="center"> Deploy    </h2>

 We need to watch the transports.
-The transport is the mobile for any changes that are recorded for technical deployment.
+The transport (like pipeline: `a pipeline is the continuous and somewhat overlapped movement of instruction to the processor or in the arithmetic steps taken by the processor to perform an instruction` ) is the mobile for any changes that are recorded for technical deployment.
 Try to do CD/CD which means Continuous Delivery and Continuous Deployment.
 Consider CMP.

 <h2 align="center"> Virtual Data Model    </h2>